Lornatang/SRGAN-PyTorch/README.md

   --seed SEED           Seed for initializing training.
   --gpu GPU             GPU id to use.
   --multiprocessing-distributed
-                        Use multi-processing distributed training to launch N processes per node, which has N GPUs.
-This is the fastest way to use PyTorch for either single node or multi node data parallel training
+                        Use multi-processing distributed testing to launch N processes per node, which has N GPUs.
+This is the fastest way to use PyTorch for either single node or multi node data parallel testing.

 # Example
 $ python3 test_benchmark.py -a srgan --pretrained --gpu 0 [image-folder with train and val folders]